jritter/color-service/README.md

 ### Creating a native executable

-You can create a native executable using:
+You can create a native executable using

 ```bash
 ./mvnw package -Pnative